unumux/willow/components/banner/readme.md

 #### _Notes_

 - The use of `role="region"` with the `<section>` element ensures that **willow-banner** is accessible for user agents that do not support HTML5.
 The use of both `<section>` and `<role="region">` together may create a warning in an [HTML validator](https://validator.w3.org/) but we left this pattern intact for now to cover all of our accessibility bases.
-- To include a background image on **willow-banner** you will need to target the banner in your SCSS/CSS and set the `background-image` property.
-If you use the `.willow-banner` class, you will be targeting all banners on the site, so be sure to be more specific by adding your own class to the **willow-banner** component.
+- To change the background-color on **all** banners you can set the `$component-banner-background-color` variable to a new color value.
+If you want to change the color for just one or a few banners you can add a unique class to each banner and style the `background-color` property for that class.

 ---